sdsu-its/book-video-inventory/config/README.md

 | token\_cypher | Token Encryption Cypher.
 If changed, all tokens will become invalid. |
 | token\_ttl | Token Longevity \(How long will a user stay logged in\) in Milliseconds Recommended Value: 86400000 -&gt; 24 Hours. |

 Be sure to replace db\_host, db\_name and possibly the port with your MySQL server info

+## Default Credentials

+One the first run, provided there are no users in your User's table, a default Admin user will be created.

+Username: `admin`

+Password: `admin`

+It is highly recommended that you either delete the admin user, or at a minimum change the admin password.